 Our low-dimensional intuitions break down spectacularly in high dimensions.
-This is in big part due to the exponential growth of space in high dimensions.
-This abundance of space also underlies {\it the curse of dimensionality} that is a well-known problem in machine learning.
-But our focus in this section is to develop some intuitions on the effect of Gaussian convolution in high dimensions.
-We start by a summary of some important results on the concentration of measure of high-dimensional random vectors.
-The books~\citep{tao2012topics,vershynin2018high} should be consulted to fill in details.
-We then extend the textbook calculations and make a case for manifold disintegration.
+This is in large part due to the exponential growth of space in high dimensions (this abundance of space also underlies the {\it curse of dimensionality}, well known in statistics and machine learning).
+Our focus in this section is to develop some intuitions on the effect of gaussian smoothing, $X\rightharpoonup Y$, on the data manifold $\mathscr{M}$.
+We start by a summary of results on {\it concentration of measure}.
+The textbooks~\citep{ledoux2001concentration, tao2012topics,vershynin2018high} should be consulted to fill in details.
+We then extend the textbook calculations for a ``gaussian manifold'' and make a case for \emph{manifold disintegration-expansion}.

-Start with the isotropic Gaussian.
-In 2D, the Gaussian is visualized by a cloud of points centered around the mode (See Fig.~\ref{fig:gaussians}(a)).
-Now take the isotropic Gaussian in $d$ dimension $X = (X_1, \dots, X_d) \sim N(0,I_d)$ and ask where the random vector is likely to be located.
-Before stating a well-known concentration of measure result, we can build intuition by looking at the following identities for squared norm expectations and variances:
+Start with the isotropic gaussian.
+In 2D, samples from the gaussian form a ``cloud of points'', centered around its mode as illustrated in Figure~\ref{fig:gaussians}a.
+Next, take the isotropic Gaussian in $d$ dimensions, $(X_1, \dots, X_d) = N(0,I_d)$, and ask where the random variable is likely to be located.
+Before stating a well-known result on the concentration of measure, we can build intuition by observing the following identities for the expectation and the variance of the squared norm: